jerome-diver/React-SSR-SourceCodeMaker/README.md

 # Web site example (SourceCodeMaker - infos)

-used to show Fullstack: SSR with Express backend and React frontend This will also be a contact point to my freelance activity contact site point.
+used to show Fullstack: SSR with Express backend and React frontend This will also be a contact point to my freelance activity contact web site.

 ## Technology used